Honda CBR900RR: CBR929RR (929cc) SC44

 The fifth-generation CBR900RR, or CBR929RR in North America, was introduced in 2000.
 It has a completely new 929 cc engine, more oversquare with lighter internals.
 The engine also featured fuel injection and larger valves set at a narrower angle.
 A new all-titanium exhaust system equipped with HTEV was incorporated.
 The swingarm is mounted to the engine with bracing under the engine.
 Larger front disk rotors 330 mm mounted were also fitted and the wheel diameter was increased from 16 inches to 17 inches.
 The new front fork now used upside-down construction.

 CBR954RR (954cc) SC50

 The sixth generation CBR900RR, or CBR954RR in North America and Japan, was introduced in 2002.
 The cylinder bore was enlarged from 74 to 75 mm, increasing capacity to 954 cc.
 Larger fuel injectors, larger radiator, re-mapped electronic fuel injection, and a more powerful ECU were added.
 The restyled bodywork and fairings gave a sleeker look.
 The frame as well as the swingarm were strengthened, and the footpegs raised to allow for greater lean angles.
 Front disc size increased to 330 mm.
 Dry weight was reduced to 168 kg and the wet weight to 195 kg.
 Power at the rear wheel is 135.8 hp and 70.9 lbft torque.

 John McGuinness won the Macau Grand Prix in 2001 riding a CBR954RR.

 Successor

 The CBR900RR was replaced by the CBR1000RR in 2004.

+In culture

+The CBR900RR is a central subject of Brigitte Giraud's prizewinning autobiographical novel Vivre vite (Live Fast) (2022), which explores the death of Giraud's husband while riding one.